 Rule against perpetuities

-The law commission identified the following issues with the law relating to perpetuities:
+The Law Commission identified the following issues with the law on perpetuities:

-The application of the rule against perpetuities had continually developed over time and as a result had become too wide.
-The rule applied to a large amount of commercial dealings such as future easements, options and rights of pre-emption.
-These commercial dealings have nothing to do with family settlements which were the subject matter which the rule was originally designed to protect.
+- The application of the rule against perpetuities had developed over time and had become too wide.
+The rule applied to many commercial dealings such as future easements, options and rights of pre-emption.
+These dealings have nothing to do with family settlements which the rule was originally designed to protect.

-The rule against perpetuities had been developed to apply to certain forms of pensions schemes.
-Most pension schemes fell outside the rule as had originally been intended however this did not apply to a certain class of pension schemes.
-The Law Commission felt that there was no sound basis for a group of pension schemes to be subject to this law.
+- The rule against perpetuities developed to apply to certain forms of pensions schemes.
+Most pension schemes fell outside the rule as originally intended; however, certain pension schemes did not.
+The Law Commission felt there was no sound basis for pension schemes to be subject to this law.

-Under the previous law there existed multiple different methods for calculating the perpetuity period.
-This meant that the rule against perpetuities was becoming unnecessarily complex.
+- Under the previous law, there existed multiple methods for calculating the perpetuity period.
+This meant the rule against perpetuities was becoming unnecessarily complex.

 Rule against excessive accumulations

-That there was no longer a sound policy basis for restricting settlor’s ability to direct or allow the accumulation of income.
+With regard to the law on excessive accumulations, the Law Commission felt there was no longer a sound policy basis for restricting a settlor’s ability to direct or allow the accumulation of income.

-The only situation where there was seen to be a sound policy basis for this rule was in relation to Charitable Trusts as there is a clear public interest in limiting the time for accumulations thereby enabling income to be spent for the public benefit, rather than simply accumulating for an indefinite period of time.
+The only situation where there was a sound policy basis for this rule was in relation to charitable trusts as there is a clear public interest in limiting the time for accumulations thereby enabling income to be spent for the public benefit, rather than accumulating for an indefinite period.

 Law against perpetuities

-The new Act eradicates the previous uncertainty surrounding the perpetuity period by imposing a single mandatory perpetuity period.
-This perpetuity period will apply irrespective of what is provided in the original instrument creating the estate or interest.
-The single mandatory perpetuity period is set by the Act at 125 years.
+- PPA 2009 eradicates the previous uncertainty surrounding the perpetuity period by imposing a single mandatory perpetuity period of 125 years.
+This applies irrespective of what is provided in the original instrument creating the estate or interest.

-The rule applies only to future interests and estates that are held on trust.
-This means that it no longer applies to commercial interests.
+- The rule applies only to future interests and estates held on trust.
+This means it no longer applies to commercial interests.

-The rule is confined entirely to the provisions detailed in the 2009 Act.
-This means that there is no need to look to the previous common law rules as was the case under the 1964 Act.
+- The rule is confined entirely to the provisions in PPA 2009.
+This means there is no need to look to previous common law rules as was the case under PPA 1964.

-There is now a clear exemption in relation to all pension schemes.
+- There is now an exemption in relation to all pension schemes.

 Law against excessive accumulations

-For all charitable trusts there are two accumulation periods available.
-They are as follows:
+- For all charitable trusts there are two accumulation periods.
+They are: